Academic age: 17 years (period 2002-2018)

 ● 2009: “Interazioni microbiche nell’ambiente marino: aspetti emergenti”.
 37° Congresso Nazionale della Società Italiana di Microbiologia, 11-14 October 2009, Turin, Italy (Invited speaker)

-● 2011: “Interactions between vibrios and copepods: effects on pathogen persistence, survival and transmission to humans” 11th International Conference on Copepoda, 10-15 July 2011, Merida (Yucatan), Mexico (Key-note speaker)
+● 2011: “Interactions between vibrios and copepods: effects on pathogen persistence, survival and transmission to humans” 11th International Conference on Copepoda, 10-15 July 2011, Merida (Yucatan), Mexico (general session) (Invited speaker)

-● 2012: “Effect of global warming on Vibrio spp. in the temperate marine environment” International Symposium "Pathogenic Vibrio spp. in Northern European Waters", 31 May-1 June 2012, Koblenz, Germany (Key-note speaker)
+● 2012: “Effect of global warming on Vibrio spp. in the temperate marine environment” International Symposium "Pathogenic Vibrio spp. in Northern European Waters", 31 May-1 June 2012, Koblenz, Germany (plenary key-note lecture)

-● 2013: “Dall’ambiente all’uomo: Evoluzione e Selezione di caratteristiche di virulenza In Vibrio cholerae”, 41° Congresso Nazionale della Società Italiana di Microbiologia, 13-16 October 2013, Riccione, Italy (Invited speaker)
+● 2013: “Dall’ambiente all’uomo: Evoluzione e Selezione di caratteristiche di virulenza In Vibrio cholerae”, 41° Congresso Nazionale della Società Italiana di Microbiologia, 13-16 October 2013, Riccione, Italy (general session) (Invited speaker)

 ● 2015: “Ocean warming and spread of pathogenic vibrios in the aquatic environment”

-● 2016: “Genotipizzazione diretta di Vibrio cholerae nelle acque mediante NGS” Convegno Next Generation Sequencing (NGS), Esperienze del gruppo di lavoro a Genova, Ospedale Galliera, 15th January 2016, Genoa, Italy (Invited speaker)
+● 2016: “Genotipizzazione diretta di Vibrio cholerae nelle acque mediante NGS” Convegno Next Generation Sequencing (NGS), Esperienze del gruppo di lavoro a Genova, Ospedale Galliera, 15th January 2016, Genoa, Italy (general session) (Invited speaker)

 ● 2017: “Ecology and spread of human pathogenic Vibrio in the marine environment and link with climate change”, 45° Congresso Nazionale della Società Italiana di Microbiologia, 27-30 September 2017, Genova, Italy (Invited speaker)